lightning/bolts/05-onchain.md

 ## Rationale

 Note that there can be more than one valid, unrevoked *commitment transaction* after a signature has been received via `commitment_signed` and before the corresponding `revoke_and_ack`.
 Either commitment can serve as the other node's *commitment transaction*, hence the requirement to handle both.

-In the case of data loss, a node can reach a state where we don't recognize all of the other node's commitment transaction HTLC outputs.
-It can tell this has happened because the commitment number will be greater than expected, and the fact that the transaction has been signed by this node.
-If both nodes support `option-data-loss-protect` the node will know the the other node's `per_commitment_point` and thus be able to derive its own `remotekey` for the transaction and salvage its own funds (but not HTLCs).
+In the case of data loss, a node can reach a state where it doesn't recognize all of the other node's commitment transaction HTLC outputs.
+It can tell this has happened because the commitment number will be greater than expected, and because it has signed the transaction.
+If both nodes support `option-data-loss-protect` the node will know the peer's `per_commitment_point` and thus be able to derive its own `remotekey` for the transaction and salvage its own funds (but not the HTLCs).

 ## HTLC Output Handling: Their Commitment, Our Offers

-Each HTLC output can only be spent by us after it's timed out, or them if they have the payment preimage.
+Each HTLC output can only be spent by us, the offerer, after it's timed out, or by them, the recipient, if they have the payment preimage.

+The HTLC output has *timed out* once the depth of the latest block is equal or greater than the HTLC `cltv_expiry`.

 There can be HTLCs which are not represented by an output: either because they were trimmed as dust, or in the case where the other node has two valid commitment transactions, and the HTLCs differ in each.

-The HTLC has *timed out* once the depth of the latest block is equal or greater than the HTLC `cltv_expiry`.

 ### Requirements